 One of the most important keys to success on Amazon is knowing what data to pay attention to and how to make sense of it.

-As a seller, two of the most important pieces of data you can use for sourcing decisions are an item’s sales ranks and the price it sells for.
+As a seller, two of the most important pieces of data you can use for sourcing decisions are an item’s sales rank and the price it sells for.
 You probably already know how to use the Amazon Seller App to get the current sales rank and price – but the current data is only a small piece of the puzzle.

 That’s where Keepa comes into play.